docker/docs/datacenter/ucp/3.0/guides/admin/configure/scale-your-cluster.md

 ## Join nodes to the cluster

-To join nodes to the swarm, go to the UCP web UI and navigate to the **Nodes** page.
+To join nodes to the cluster, go to the UCP web UI and navigate to the **Nodes** page.

 ![](../../images/scale-your-cluster-1.png){: .with-border}